 If you are looking for a brief escape from the ordinary, then a visit to the conservation area at Dead Man's Hollow should be a welcomed suggestion.
-As one of the properties owned by Allegheny Land Trust, this 440 acre conservation area along the Youghiogheny River is open to the public year round.
+As one of the properties owned by Allegheny Land Trust, this 440 acre conservation area along the Youghiogheny River is open to the public year round from dawn until dusk.
 The unspoiled beauty and natural solitude of this quiet valley is easily accessible from the Great Allegheny Passage trail system.
 With over two miles of established hiking routes through the serene landscape, you'll find that it's very easy to distance yourself from the monotony of everyday routines.
 One of the paths even gives visitors a sense of 'furthering that distance' while wandering among the ruins of the Union Sewer Pipe Factory.
 Wooden benches placed throughout the hollow provide a great place to unwind to the soothing sound of a gentle stream.
 It has also been said that Dead Man's Hollow is one of the best places in Allegheny County to observe Western Pennsylvania's wildlife.
 Since 1996, outdoor enthusiasts have been in agreement that Dead Man's Hollow is definitely worth a visit.

 Although there are numerous entrances to Dead Man's Hollow, the easiest way for visitors to gain access is from the Great Allegheny Passage.
 Following the river's flow, the hollow is slightly under one mile north of the town of Boston, Pennsylvania.
 Just a short drive from both the city of McKeesport and State Route 51, the Boston trail access is located at the end of Donner Street by the baseball and soccer fields.
 There is plenty of free parking in both paved and gravel lots.
 Public restrooms are also available.

 ENHANCING YOUR VISIT